o2r-project/containerit/paper.md

 The package `containerit`'s main contribution is that it allows for automated capturing of runtime environments as `Dockerfile`s based on literate programming workflows [@gentleman_statistical_2007] to support reproducible research.
 Together with `stevedore` [@fitzjohn_stevedore_2019], `containerit` enables a completely R-based creation and manipulation of Docker containers.
 Using `containerit` only minimally affects researchers' workflows because it can be applied after completing a workflow, while at the same time the captured snapshots can enhance the scholarly publication process (in particular review, interaction, and preservation) and may form a basis for more reusable and transparent publications.
-In the future, `containerit` may support alternative container software such as Singularity [@kurtzer_singularity_2017], enable parametrisation of container executions and pipelines as demonstrated by Kliko [@molenaar_klikoscientific_2018], or support proper accreditation of software [@codemeta, @katz_software_2018].
+In the future, `containerit` may support alternative container software such as Singularity [@kurtzer_singularity_2017], enable parametrisation of container executions and pipelines as demonstrated by Kliko [@molenaar_klikoscientific_2018], or support proper accreditation of software [@codemeta; @katz_software_2018].

 **Related Work**